ofnote/gestop/README.md

 ### Overview

-The hand keypoints are detected using google's mediapipe.
-These keypoints are then fed into `gesture_receiver.py` through a socket.
+The hand keypoints are detected using google's MediaPipe.
+These keypoints are then fed into `gesture_receiver.py` .
 The tool recognizes two kinds of gestures:

 1. Static Gestures : Gestures whose meaning can be inferred from a single image itself.
 2. Dynamic Gestures : Gestures which can only be understood through a sequence of images i.e. a video.